mat-0/engineering-management/key-capabilities-high-performing-teams.md

 4. Use Trunk-Based Development Methods

 Trunk-based development has been shown to be a predictor of high performance in software development and delivery.
-It is characterized by fewer than three active branches in a code repository; branches and forks having very short lifetimes (e.g., less than a day) before being merged into master; and application teams rarely or never having “code lock” periods when no one can check in code or do pull requests due to merging conflicts, code freezes, or stabilization phases.
+It is characterized by fewer than three active branches in a code repository; branches and forks having very short lifetimes (e.g., less than a day) before being merged into main; and application teams rarely or never having “code lock” periods when no one can check in code or do pull requests due to merging conflicts, code freezes, or stabilization phases.

 5. Implement Test Automation